thegrid22593/fiscal-js/README.md

 let formattedCurrency = fiscal.compoundInterest(92000, 7.5, 31).asFormattedString();
 // => 865.865,07 €

-// You can still override your options by specifying the language and currecy codes in the .asFormattedString() method on the Currency Class let formattedCurrency = fiscal.compoundInterest(92000, 7.5, 31).asFormattedString("USD", "en-US");
+// You can still override your options by providing the language and currecy codes in the .asFormattedString() method on the Currency Class let formattedCurrency = fiscal.compoundInterest(92000, 7.5, 31).asFormattedString("USD", "en-US");
 // => $865,865.07
 ```